Cork University Press

 Cork University Press aims to stimulate Irish learning by reflecting distinctive and distinguished scholarship in its lists.
 The Press began publishing in 1925 and is the oldest university press in Ireland.
 Its philosophy has been to encourage a broad spectrum of debate in the field of Irish Studies by publishing research which engages with contemporary cultural debate.
 Owing to the spread of Irish Studies in third level (university) institutions during recent decades, throughout North America, Europe and Australia, research in the field has increased in depth and range.
 Our list reflects this growth in its engagement with a variety of discourses.

-While the Press specializes in the broad field of Irish Cultural Studies, its subject range extends across the fields of music, art history, literary criticism and poetry.
+While the Press specializes in the broad field of Irish Studies, its subject range extends across the fields of music, art history, geography, film studies, literary and poetry criticism.
 The focus of our list is however in the areas of Irish cultural history, archaeology and landscape studies.
-A number of our titles are viewed by critics as ground-breaking in their contribution to the field, namely the Atlas of the Great Irish Famine, Atlas of the Irish Rural Landscape, The Companion to Irish Traditional Music, the Critical Conditions series, and most notably Volumes IV and V of the Field Day Anthology of Irish Writing: Irish Women's Writing and Traditions.
-The Press publishes approximately 15 books a year and one journal, The Irish Review.
-All our titles are rigorously peer-reviewed and edited.
+A number of our titles are viewed by critics as ground-breaking in their contribution to the field, namely the Atlas of the Irish Revolution, Atlas of the Great Irish Famine, Atlas of the Irish Rural Landscape, The Companion to Irish Traditional Music, the Critical Conditions series, and most notably Volumes IV and V of the Field Day Anthology of Irish Writing: Irish Women’s Writing and Traditions.
+The Press publishes approximately 15 books a year.
+All of our titles are rigorously peer-reviewed and edited.
 (The peer-review process is described in more detail on the Information for Authors page of this site.)
 We have three employees.
 Contact names and e-mails can be found on the contacts page

 Cork University Press is a member of Publishing Ireland and the Association for University Presses